Find the best prices for you!

 - London is renowned for its High Street fashion.
 Top Shop at Oxford Circus is a magnet for the fashion conscious, Primark (Oxford Street) for those on a budget and Selfridges for investment dressing.
 Camden Market might be good for tie-dyed and slogan t-shirts but visit Covent Garden, Neal Street and Seven Dials for a bustling swirl of fashionable shops.
 Shoreditch and Brick Lane are great for vintage and quirky fashions.

-- London is an expensive city it's true, but there are lots of free museums and galleries.
+- London is an expensive city but there are lots of free museums and galleries.
 The big hitters are the Imperial War Museum, Science Museum, V&A and National Portrait Gallery, but there are plenty of quirky - and free to enter - spaces to explore such as the Geffrye Museum (a series of rooms decorated in period style from 1600 to present - IKEA - day), the Bank of England Museum (not as dry as it sounds), Ragged School Museum (school - Victorian style) and Sir John Soane’s Museum (stuffed with curios).